Stride is a platform for all self-employed workers (SEs) to obtain health insurance.

 This findind was also backed by scientific evidence that suggested that most Americans think they're middle class, regardless of whether they made 20K or 200K.

 Users didn't really understand how income affected the price of their health insurance.
-They had a slight idea, but didn't understand that a few thousand dollar discrepency could make their health insurance cost a couple hundred dollar less each month.
+They had a slight idea, but didn't understand that a few thousand dollar discrepancy could make their health insurance cost a couple hundred dollar less each month.

 Based on the problems identified, we generated multiple hypotheses and solution for each of the 3 problems.
 I then picked the top solutions and prototyped them in low fidelity, and did 3 rounds of low fidelity testing, with 15 users.